SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 Quality of Service for volumes can be defined in volume qos objects.
 While admins can use these directly on volumes, a user is not able to see these object.
 Instead there can be ONE volume qos object associated to a volume type, which is then be used on all volumes created from that volume type.
 Through this indirection, functioning volume types without these associated qos objects and this feature not being heavily used, the SCS will currently only state this as an OPTIONAL volume type feature.

-To make users aware that a volume type includes specific qos options, we reccomend to write it into the description of a volume type, as any association to a volume qos object cannot be seen by normal users:
+To make users aware that a volume type includes specific qos options, we recommend to write it into the description of a volume type, as any association to a volume qos object cannot be seen by normal users:

 ```text
 +--------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+